Andrew Murray (soldier): Guardian of the Realm

 Murray assembled a parliament at Dunfermline, and was again made warden.
-Edward marched into Scotland, and vainly endeavoured to bring him to action.
+Edward Balliol marched into Scotland, and vainly endeavoured to bring him to action.
 During the winter of 1335–6, Murray kept an army in the field, and laid siege to the castles of Cupar, Fife and Lochindorb in Cromdale, in the latter of which was Catherine, Athole's widow.
 He retired from Lochindorb on the approach of Edward.
 No sooner had Edward returned to England, he assumed the offensive, capturing the castles of Dunnottar, Lauriston, and Kinclaven, and laid waste the lands of Kincardine and Angus.
 Early in 1337, having received the support of the Earls of March and Fife and William Douglas, he marched through Fife, destroyed the tower of Falkland, took the castle of Leuchars, and, after three weeks' siege, captured and sacked St Andrews Castle (28 February).
 Cupar still held out, under the ecclesiastic, William Bullock.
 In March, Murray recaptured Bothwell Castle which was being used by the English as a base of operations.
 Murray was the rightful owner of Bothwell but slighted the castle nonetheless.
 His destruction of the great tower, the most visible part of the structure, not only prevented reoccupation by the English but also demonstrated his loyalty to the Bruce cause.

 Murray led his troops as far as Carlisle, then wheeled about on Edinburgh, which he proceeded to invest.
 The English Marchers rushed to its relief, and met the Scots at Crichton.

 In the combat Douglas was wounded, and Sir Andrew, though claiming the victory, saw fit to raise the siege.
 In 1337 he is referred to as having been keeper of Berwick Castle, but there is not much further record of him until his death in 1338.